 Save your marigold seeds in a glass jar, paper envelope, seed packet, or a brown paper lunch bag.
 Add a label to either the glass jar or envelope with the type of seed pod and the date.
 Place seeds in a dark place like a cool basement.

 Giving your family and friends your homemade seed packets as gifts is a wonderful way to spread the beauty of flowers.
 Create a gift basket with gloves, a gardening book, gardening gloves, and a packet of marigold seeds.
-They will remember you as the person that encouraged them to grow marigolds and will love you for it!
+They will remember you as the person who encouraged them to grow marigolds and will love you for it!

 How to Plant Marigold Seeds

-You can start your marigold seeds indoors in starter pots before the first frost.
+Start your marigold seeds indoors in starter pots before the first frost.
 If you prefer to plant your flower seeds in the garden, wait until after the last frost date.

 We’ve reached the end of How to Save Marigold Seeds for next year.
 I hope you enjoyed it!